Science in the Yukon

 Unit.
 The Guidebook on Scientific Research in the Yukon is available

 at the Department of Tourism and Culture website.
-The permits can also be found at the Department of Tourism and Culture website.
+The licence applications can also be found at the Department of Tourism and Culture website.

 Funding: While Yukon sources of funding for scientific research